instadeepai/jumanji/docs/environments/flat_pack.md

 ## Action
-The action space is a `MultiDiscreteArray`, specifically a tuple of an index between 0 and `num_blocks`, an index between 0 and 4 (since there are 4 possible rotations), an index between 0 and `num_rows-2` (the possible row coordinates for placing a block) and an index between 0 and `num_cols-2` (the possible column coordinates for placing a block).
+The action space is a `MultiDiscreteArray`, specifically a tuple of an index between 0 and `num_blocks - 1`, an index between 0 and 4 (since there are 4 possible rotations), an index between 0 and `num_rows-2` (the possible row coordinates for placing a block) and an index between 0 and `num_cols-2` (the possible column coordinates for placing a block).
 An action thus consists of four pieces of